klmnden/azure-docs.tr-tr/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parametreler

 ### <a name="-verbose"></a>-Verbose
-**Ortak parametresi.** Ayrıntılı günlük çıktısını almak için bu anahtarı kullanın.
+**Ortak parametresi.** Ayrıntılı günlükleri görüntülemek için bu anahtarı kullanın.

 ## <a name="output"></a>Çıktı